zalky/cues/README.md

 Besides sources and sinks, there are other variations of processors.

-Join processors take messages from multiple queues, blocking until all queues have a message available:
+Join processors take messages from multiple queues, blocking until _all_ queues have a message available, and write to a single output
+queue:

 ```clj
 {:id  ::join-processor